 Want to know more about how Hurst leveraged the power of Granicus’ website and email notification solutions?
 Check out the story of how they helped drive citizen donations for Hurricane Harvey victims.

 City of Amarillo, Texas – Animal Management & Welfare

 While many cities and counties feature pet adoption information within the agency website, in some instances they may opt to create a separate subsite to best serve their constituents.
 This is usually the case if the animal services department has specialized branding or website functionality needs, or if they prefer to manage their content independently from the larger agency website.

-This was the case with the City of Amarillo who worked with Vision to create a dedicated subsite for Animal Management & Welfare.
+This was the case with the City of Amarillo who worked with Granicus to create a dedicated subsite for Animal Management & Welfare.
 Launched in 2017, the subsite features everything from adoption and pet wellness resources to a unique animal lost and found search tool, pet care tips, and links to animal rescue and adoption groups.

 Though aligned with the overall look and feel of the City of Amarillo website, the Animal Management & Welfare subsite offers exclusive features, content, and functionality that cater specifically to its unique audience of pet parents and advocates.

-While animal shelters are doing their part to make the pet adoption process easier and more streamlined than ever, Vision is proud to contribute to the cause through our work with local government agencies to make pet adoption information easier to find and access on their websites.
+While animal shelters are doing their part to make the pet adoption process easier and more streamlined than ever, Granicus is proud to contribute to the cause through our work with local government agencies to make pet adoption information easier to find and access on their websites.

 To learn more about our data-driven approach to website design and to see additional client success stories, visit the govAccess page, or get in touch with us today!